 There is another source of spiritual nourishment.
 "Man shall not live by bread alone, but by every word that proceeds out of the mouth of the Lord."—not Satan!
-(Not the god of this world, not the spirit of this world).
+(Not the ruler of this world, not the spirit of this world).
 IF we have the right Source, THEN we can be sound-minded. ("Sane" is what Paul is saying.)
-These kinds of "attitudes," that I just gave you, will begin to diminish.
+These kinds of attitudes that I just gave you will begin to diminish.
 They will play less and less of a part, of a role, in our relationships.

-In Matthew 4:4, Jesus quoted this verse when He was tempted by Satan—inferring in His answer that (unlike Esau) He was receiving a vitality that kept Him going even though He was not physically eating.
+In Matthew 4:4, Jesus quoted this verse when He was tempted by Satan—implying in His answer that (unlike Esau) He was receiving a vitality that kept Him going even though He was not physically eating.
 Therefore, He didn't need to succumb to Satan's temptation.
-But Esau so easily caved in, before the temptation that Jacob set before him.
+But Esau so easily caved in before the temptation that Jacob set before him.

 Israel too (1) demanded bread, food, in the wilderness; (2) ate; and then (3) proceeded to die in the wilderness.
 On the other hand, Jesus (1) denied Himself bread, (2) trusted God; and, in submission to Him, He retained His righteousness and (3) lived.
 There's quite a lesson there.

 Something very similar to this appears in John 4.
 Jesus was talking to the woman at the well.
 Surely, the conversation that they had must be encapsulated here.
 There was a great deal more to it than what is actually recorded in the Bible.
 But time was dragging on, and it says in verse 30: